dmvaldman/dmvaldman.github.io/_projects/tablestakes.md

 \frac{L}{S} \sim \frac{\sqrt n}{n} \to 0
 $$

-As you keep playing, the amount you are ahead or behind becomes vanishingly small compared to the total amount you owe, and this ratio scales like $\frac{1}{\sqrt n}$.
+As you keep playing, the amount you are ahead or behind becomes vanishingly small compared to the total amount you owe, and this ratio scales like $1/\sqrt n$.
 For example, after about 100 equal-sized meals you should usually be within 10% of what you owe.

 ### Does bill size matter?